CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 Breaking changes:

-A breaking change will need to be handled differently as there is no longer a guarantee that an update to a translation schema in the source code will be updated synchronously with files that live azure.
-In order to support this use case a versioning system will be introduced when required
+A breaking change will need to be handled differently as there is no longer a guarantee that an update to a translation schema in the source code will be updated synchronously with files that live in azure.
+In order to support this use case a versioning system will be introduced

 ```
 /hl7_mapping